 It is no longer secret that the world is fast becoming a global village through the rapid advance in technology.
-This has also greatly accelerated the integration of economics of various nations of the world, which includes South Korea and India.
-Today, the trade records between India and South Korea has increased tremendously, and many Korean companies are operating in the India market.
+It has also significantly accelerated the integration of economics of various nations of the world, which includes South Korea and India.
+Today, the trade records between India and South Korea have increased tremendously, and many Korean companies are operating in the India market.

-Most of these companies are on the look for people that will act as intermediaries between their business and their clients—somebody that can easily translate their business intentions and interact with the local community in India on their behalf.
-Learning the Korean Language will surely put you in a better position to earn big in these areas.
+Most of these companies are on the look for people that will act as intermediaries between their business and clients.
+The one who can easily translate their business intentions and interact with the local community in India on their behalf.
+Learning the Korean Language will put you in a better position to earn big in these areas.
 Moreover, there are other job opportunities your knowledge of Korean language can add to your curriculum vitae.
 These include;

-There are also several private translation agencies which employ personnel having good knowledge of Korean.
-A person can work free-lance after gaining a few years’ experiences.
+Several private translation agencies employ personnel having good knowledge of Korean.
+A person can work free-lance after gaining a few years’ experience.
 Since there are very few people who know the Korean language in India.
 Thus, professional Korean interpreters are paid handsomely.

 With the ever-increasing digitalized world, Korean experts can earn handsome money by working as a freelancer in different domains such as translator, proofreader, etc.